 Radiographs are useful as an overview but are insensitive to small lytic lesions and struggle to assess for compromise of the canal.
 As metastases have a predilection for involving the posterior vertebral body and pedicle, a missing pedicle (see: absent pedicle sign) is a useful and subtle sign to seek on AP films.

-The appearance on CT will depend on the degree of mineralisation of the metastasis.
+The appearance on CT will depend on the degree of mineralization of the metastasis.
 The more common lytic metastases appear as regions of soft tissue attenuation with irregular margins.
 The mass may breach the cortex and result in compromise of the spinal canal.

 Sclerotic lesions appear hyperdense and irregular but are less likely to extend beyond the vertebrae.